codeSpicer/homelab-journey/docs/01-Server-Setup.md

 This document covers the initial setup of my homelab server on an older HP Pentium laptop, from choosing an OS to basic security hardening.

-## 1. Operating System: Debian 12
+## 1. Operating System: Debian 13

 I initially attempted to install Fedora Server, but encountered persistent boot freezes on the laptop's hardware.
-After troubleshooting with various kernel parameters (inst.text, nomodeset, acpi=off) failed to resolve the issue, I switched to Debian 12 "Bookworm".
+After troubleshooting with various kernel parameters (inst.text, nomodeset, acpi=off) failed to resolve the issue, I switched to Debian 13 "Trixie".

 Conclusion: Debian proved to have excellent hardware compatibility, and the text-based net installer worked flawlessly.
 This was a key lesson in choosing the right tool for the job.